IL01DI/dg/home.md

 dg-home: true
 ---

 Welcome to my Digital Garden!
-For the best experience, I recommend you to download [my vault](https://github.com/IL01DI/dg) and check it out using [Obsidian](https://obsidian.md).
+For the best experience, I recommend you to download [my vault](https://github.com/IL01DI/dg) and view it on [Obsidian](https://obsidian.md).

 # Organization